What is a Nanny?

-Nannies are in-home childcare providers that have a close relationship formed with the children and families they work for.
-While day-care centers only offer childcare within certain hours of the day, nannies are often live-in additional support people that play a large role in the lives of the children they take care of.
-Nannies are often so much more than just childcare workers.
+A nanny is an in-home childcare provider that has a close relationship with the children and families they work for.
+While daycare centres only offer childcare within certain hours of the day, nannies are often live-in additional support people that play a large role in the lives of the children they take care of.
+Nannies are so much more than just childcare workers.
 They often act as personal chefs and housekeepers.
 Because of this, they are generally paid very well and are given lovely living conditions in return for their hard work.

 Many people can become nannies for a family without any professional training, but often companies and services that outsource nannies require their employees to have childcare credentials.
 Becoming a childcare professional can be a rewarding employment opportunity for any individual that has a place in their heart for children.

 Nannies should be individuals with a strong love of children and a desire to watch the children under their care grow and thrive in a nurturing environment.
 A nanny should be willing to do any and all domestic activities related to the children, including cleaning their rooms, doing their laundry, entertaining them, disciplining them, teaching them manners and caring for them when they are sick or upset.
 A nanny works as a partner with the parents to help raise the children to be responsible and competent.

 Many nannies live in the family home so they are available to take care of the child or children when they are needed.
 Nannies may be responsible for caring for the dependents even when the parents are home.
 Some nannies are hired to watch the children while the parents work from home.
 This gives the parents time to get their important work done while still having presence within the home, all while another individual pays close and careful attention to the children and other things that must be taken care of around the house.